lemining/cv/detailed_cv.md

 _Highlights_

 * All outsourced platforms were brought and delivered in-house.
+* Delivered a number of e-commerce & content products - new business ventures.
+* Built an engineering team that developed as well as looked after DevOps and Infrastructure for the organisation.
 * Pacific Mags continue to deliver great products based on our original platform.

 Pacific Magazines is leading publisher of Australia’s bestselling magazines such as Better Homes & Gardens and nation’s leading fashion brand – Marie Claire.